yipeiling/bitcoin/README.md

 </div>

 5. Ransomware often gets victims to pay via bitcoin.
-Find wallet IDs involved in such attacks.
-Since  the Ransomware started around 2012, then increase from 2017.It is difficult to find them due to our data range(2009-2014).
+Find wallet IDs involved in such attacks. the Ransomware started around 2012, then increase from 2017.It is difficult to find them due to our data range(2009-2014).
 So I only found one publicKey looks like scam.
 {17CzqBcwuB1aJTWEkJwhNYQuat3kKEoumE}"[0.92701449, 33]